jessepeterson/kmfddm/docs/quickstart.md

 }
 ```

-Here we've used the `-i` siwtch to `ideclr.py` to provide a custom identifier.
+Here we've used the `-i` switch to `ideclr.py` to provide a custom identifier.
 We've specified the "test" sub-command which represents the `com.apple.configuration.management.test` declaration type — a *configuration* declaration.
 We'll proceed with this declaration.
 Let's upload it:

 ```sh
 $ ./tools/ideclr.py -i com.example.test test 'KMFDDM' | ./tools/api-declaration-put.sh -